 Skilling Tasks

-Your task is to create and publish sensitivity labels within your organization that classifies and protects sensitive data according to its level of confidentiality and the necessary access controls.
+Your task is to create and publish sensitivity labels within your organization that classify and protect sensitive data according to its level of confidentiality and the necessary access controls.

 Tasks: